FF-Projects-UE/NDI_Android/README.md

 ## PERFORMANCE
 * Don't use +15 FPS on mobile (Samsung Galaxy S21).
 Because sending or receiving a texture is an expensive operation.
 (For example, TextureRenderTarget2D requires GameThread_GetRenderTargetResource function to read its data.
 Also we need to fix alpha valus with for loop.)

+## PLATFORM SUPPORT
+* It works on Windows and Android.
+* You can control a Windows PC from Android with KVM but you can't control an Android.
+This is NDI's limitation.
+* We don't have Mac to build binaries for Apple devices but NDI functions are same for all platforms.
+If you need iOS version, fork it, add necessary libraries to build.cs and make another UPL.xml for iOS.
+C++ side will work.